ANLAB-KAIST/usnetd/README.md

                     this format and the same IP is used as the IP of the kernel)
     [ADD_MACS]:     Adds local MACs for to the bridge for endpoints that do not send out packets so that their MAC could be learned.
 Takes a list separated by commas.
+    [NO_HOST_RINGS]: Disables forwarding for host kernel packets if set to 'true'
-    [NO_ZERO_COPY]: Optionally turns off netmap zero-copy if set to 'true'
+    [NO_ZERO_COPY]: Turns off netmap zero-copy forwarding if set to 'true'
     [PCAP_LOG]: If built with the 'pcap' feature, specifies dump file location
     [RUST_LOG]: Can be one of 'error', 'warn', 'info', 'debug', 'trace' ('trace' only for debug builds)